madeinutica/mappro/README.md

-# Mapro - Solar Projects Mapping Application
+# Mapro - By Open House
 ## Overview
 A standalone interactive map product for showcasing solar energy projects, with admin editing capabilities.
 Built with React, Mapbox GL JS, and Supabase.